huml-lang/website/content/specification.md

 - Human readability and editability.
 - Visual comprehension of data structures and hierarchies.
 - Avoid footguns and ambiguities in syntax and data types.
-- As few ways of representing something as possible for consistency.
+- As few ways of representing something as possible to ensure consistency.
 - Strictness for form and consistency.
 - Avoid the need for visual formatters.

 ---